JamFox/quartz.jamfox.dev/content/How to Live.md

 ## Just do a bit

 Cumulative change adds up.
 Doing little makes things seems manageable and easier.

+## Do LESS

+There is an infinite amount of things to experience, do and create.
+You will be inclined to say yes to everything every time.
+Take a look at your calendar: what if you get sick?
+And yes, it allows you to double-triple-quadruple book events, but should you?
+Give slack.

+Find your limits, then commit to half of them.
+The other half will be filled by life itself anyway.

 ## humanize organize mechanize